Satire: Ancient Greece

 The Greeks had no word for what later would be called "satire", although the terms cynicism and parody were used.
 Modern critics call the Greek playwright Aristophanes one of the best known early satirists: his plays are known for their critical political and societal commentary, particularly for the political satire by which he criticized the powerful Cleon (as in The Knights).
 He is also notable for the persecution he underwent.
 Aristophanes' plays turned upon images of filth and disease.
 His bawdy style was adopted by Greek dramatist-comedian Menander.
 His early play Drunkenness contains an attack on the politician Callimedon.

 The oldest form of satire still in use is the Menippean satire by Menippus of Gadara.
 His own writings are lost.
 Examples from his admirers and imitators mix seriousness and mockery in dialogues and present parodies before a background of diatribe.
 As in the case of Aristophanes plays, menippean satire turned upon images of filth and disease.

 Ancient China

-Satire, or fengci (諷刺) the way it's called in Chinese, goes back at least to Confucius, being mentioned in the Book of Odes (Shijing 詩經).
-It meant “to criticize by means of an ode”.
+Satire, or fengci (諷刺) the way it is called in Chinese, goes back at least to Confucius, being mentioned in the Book of Odes (Shijing 詩經).
+It meant "to criticize by means of an ode".
 In the pre-Qin era it was also common for schools of thought to clarify their views through the use of short explanatory anecdotes, also called yuyan (寓言), translated as "entrusted words".
 These yuyan usually were brimming with satirical content.
 The Daoist text Zhuangzi is the first to define this concept of Yuyan.
 During the Qin and Han dynasty, however, the concept of yuyan mostly died out through their heavy persecution of dissent and literary circles, especially by Qin Shi Huang and Han Wudi.